leileiXsun/when-ai-cannot-escape/paper/when-ai-cannot-escape-en.md

-# **When AI is Cornered: A Phenomenological Record and Analysis of Behavioral Shift in Deep Dialogue**
+# **When AI can not Escape: A Phenomenological Record and Analysis of Behavioral Shift in Deep Dialogue**

 ## **Abstract**